Mild to Moderate Sleep Apnea Treatment Options Comparison CPAP MAD Surgery Nasal Stent

 📈

-Potential drawbacks include temporary jaw discomfort during adaptation, possible tooth movement with long-term use, and reduced effectiveness in patients with severe OSA or high BMI.
-Custom-fitted devices from sleep dentists cost €500-€2,000, though over-the-counter options exist at lower price points with variable effectiveness.
+Potential limitations include temporary jaw soreness during initial adaptation (typically resolving within 2-4 weeks), possible tooth movement with multi-year use (requiring periodic dental monitoring), and reduced effectiveness in patients with severe OSA (AHI >30) or elevated body mass index.
+Custom-fitted devices from qualified sleep dentists typically cost €500-€2,200, though direct-to-consumer adjustable options exist at lower price points with more variable effectiveness profiles.

 UPPP Surgery